 Keep in Touch with the Center

-For the first two months, a designated surveillance officer, nurse, or pharmacist will check in with the vaccinee every two weeks and then monthly for the next year to see if he or she is doing well; has moderate or major Adverse Event Following Immunization (AEFI).
+For the first two months, a designated surveillance officer, nurse, or pharmacist will check in with the vaccine every two weeks and then monthly for the next year to see if he or she is doing well; has moderate or major Adverse Events Following Immunization (AEFI).
 Phone calls, facility announcements, and notes upon receipt of documents will all be used to do this.

-After such, you will also be given a time frame of schedule for your next shot (if required); so try to stay connected with the health person in charge.
+After such, you will also be given a time frame of schedule for your next shot (if required); so try to stay connected with the healthy person in charge.

 Why is it important to be vaccinated?

-Although there is still a very low possibility that you can get COVID-19 after getting the vaccine, but vaccines can protect you from getting symptomic.
+Although there is still a very low possibility that you can get COVID-19 after getting the vaccine, but vaccines can protect you from getting symptoms.

 Further, it can also prevent you from being hospitalized and even death from the disease.